 Space is limited (first come, first served) and registration is limited to one representative per organization.
 Participants must be able to participate in all four virtual sessions (Wednesdays in January at noon).
 All registrants will receive a free, signed copy of the book.
 Books will be mailed directly to registrants by December 31, 2020.

-Participants who attend all four sessions will be eligible for a drawing for a free AFP membership.
+Participants will be eligible for a drawing for a free AFP membership.

 Registration is open until November 30, 2020.
 Register here.